BinodGaihre/BDNJ_Project_one/README.md

             - French: Amélie , directed by Jean-Pierre Jeunet, Comedy, 7.8/10 (2001)
             - German: Downfall , directed by Olivier Hirschbiegel, Drama, 7.7/10 (2004)
             - Spanish: Pan’s Labyrinth , directed by Guillermo del Toro, Fantasy, 7.6/10 (2006)
 * Deysi
-    *Jayla
+    - Accesing the data and extracting the movies with respect to the year.
+    - The findings shows that most of the movies were released with in the year 2010 to 2016 *Jayla
-        The top five directors by revenue —
+    - The top five directors by revenue —
             1. Steven Spielberg
             2. Peter Jackson
             3. James Cameron
             4. Michael Bay
             5.Christopher Nolan
-        A key trend among these directors is their regular output, often releasing at least one film per year.
+        - A key trend among these directors is their regular output, often releasing at least one film per year.
-        All five directors primarily work within genres like action, fantasy, and science fiction. hosj
+        - All five directors primarily work within genres like action, fantasy, and science fiction.